Public transport in New Zealand: History of bus transport in New Zealand

 Bus transport in New Zealand was initially a free, open, unregulated market with few legal barriers to entry until the Motor-omnibus Act 1926 which introduced the requirement for all bus companies to hold a licence issued by the Licensing Authorities, which set fares, routes and frequencies.
 This was built on by the Transport Licensing Act 1931 which established district licensing boards to regulate all transport activities not just motor-omnibuses.
 After 1933, no new licences would be issued for motor-omnibus services except where the market was not served by the railways.
-This legislation had the effect of insulating New Zealand Railways and local tramways from competition from the bus.
+This legislation insulated New Zealand Railways and local tramways from competition from the bus.

 The New Zealand Railways began acquiring and consolidating bus companies from 1926 into the 1940s under the New Zealand Railways Roads Services.
 The bus system gradually passed into public ownership and local regulation and governance.

 The Muldoon Government liberalised New Zealand land transport in its 1981–1984 term.
 The Transport Amendment Act 1983 stripped the ability of any government to set fares and operators did not have to demonstrate any need for a service.
 This removed regulatory barriers to new companies outside the cities.

 The Transporting Services Licensing Act 1989 introduced a distinction between commercial services and non-commercial bus services - where any operator believed they could provide a service without any financial contribution from the government.
 Some municipalities disposed of their incumbent bus operations, but Christchurch, Dunedin, Wellington, and Auckland decided to corporatise their bus services into limited companies and delegate operations and fare-setting for commercial (i.e. unsupported) routes to these companies, but regional councils retained the ability to subsidise and intervene on socially-necessary services.